weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 able, and denote the points of P by x,, X,, X3,....
 We shall construct a sequence {V, ,of neighborhoods, as follows.

 Let ¥, be any neighborhood of x,.
-If ¥; consists of all y € R* such that |y - x, | <r, the closure V; of V, is the set of all ye R*such that ly -x| <r.
+If ¥; consists of all y  \in  R* such that |y - x, | <r, the closure V; of V, is the set of all ye R*such that ly -x| <r.